WELCOME TO YEAR THREE

 Click on the images below to be taken straight to the websites.

-All of Year 3 will have a PE session on either Tuesday or Wednesday with our Sports Coach – Mr Smith - as well as one other PE session in the week.
-This may change each week so please ensure your child has their full PE kit in school every day.
+All of Year 3 will have two PE sessions during the week, one of which is likely to be with our sports coach; Mr Smith.
+This may change depending on the weather so please ensure your child has their full PE kit in school all week.

-Indoor Kit: T-shirt, shorts and suitable shoes (pumps or trainers).
+Indoor Kit: Plain white T-shirt, black shorts and suitable shoes (pumps or trainers).

-Outdoor Kit: Tracksuit bottoms and warm jacket and shoes suitable for the outdoors (trainers).
+Outdoor Kit: Plain tracksuit bottoms and warm jacket and shoes suitable for the outdoors (trainers).

 Please be reminded that no jewellery should be worn and earrings MUST be removed by the child for any PE session.
 Long hair needs to be tied back.